Beginner Calisthenics

 Created by Fitloop in 2026

-Beginning Calisthenics is the easiest possible entry point into bodyweight training.
-It's built for people who can't do a single pull-up yet, haven't worked out in years, or are intimidated by the more advanced Reddit Recommended Routine.
+Beginner Calisthenics is a free, guided 28-day path that takes you from your very first push-up to a balanced full-body routine.
+It's built for people who can't do a pull-up yet, are returning after a long break, or feel intimidated by the more advanced Reddit Recommended Routine.

-Each session teaches one or two foundational movements — incline push-ups, doorway rows, assisted squats, hollow holds — with clear video demos and realistic rep targets.
-The progression system automatically moves you to harder variations when you're ready, so you never guess what comes next.
+Each day is one short, focused session — a mix of strength, skill practice, stretching, and recovery — with a clear demo video for every movement and rep targets that match your level.
+The progression system automatically nudges you to harder variations when you're ready, so you never have to guess what comes next.

-Run this 3 days a week for 8–12 weeks, and you'll be ready to graduate to the full Reddit Recommended Routine or any intermediate bodyweight program.
+By day 28 you'll have built a consistent training habit and the foundational strength to graduate to the full Reddit Recommended Routine or any intermediate bodyweight program.

 Best For